I want to share with you three essential saxophone accessories you should have in your sax case and how I use them.

 Click below for the video version of this post.

-Each one of these saxophone accessories will make playing the saxophone easier, more enjoyable and save you money, which everyone wants.
+Each one of these saxophone accessories will make playing the saxophone easier, more enjoyable and save you money.

 If you’re a saxophone player and don’t use these things you really should consider starting.
 If you’re a teacher, please share this post with your students.